jimhester/BAMSpector/README.md

 # BAMSpector
 A lightweight shiny application to visualize gene models and supporting reads.

+`shiny::runApp()` when in the root directory should launch the current version of the app.

 The goal is to produce a shiny application that allows the user to specify a gene symbol and BAM file(s), and be rewarded with a visualization displaying the gene model (exons organized into